jdferrell3/peinfo-go/README.md

 # peinfo-go

 This is a PE (Portable Executable) parser written in GoLang.
 I wanted to learn more about the PE format, specifically how the certificates were stored.
-What better way is there than to write some code.
+What better way is there than to write some code?

-This is a work in progress and will likely change.
+_This is a work in progress and will continue to change._

 Current state:
-- Some PE details
+- Displays a few PE details
 - Examines the certificate
 - Finds Version Info struct
 - Displays imports